ValtteriL/iec62443-svv-demo/SVV-1.md

 - Verify that the component is accessible at localhost
 - Verify that the component is not accessible at the IP address of the host machine

+#### CR 6.1 Audit log accessibility

+The component produces audit log file "app.log" with 644 permissions.
+This means the log is only writeable by the user running the component, and readable by all others.
+The logs are available on disk for users on the host machine.

+Possible functional test cases:
+- Verify the audit log has permissions 644